benc-uk/go-rest-api/readme.md

 ├── env
 ├── httptester
 ├── problem
+├── sse
 └── static
 ```

-This has been developed in Go 1.19 and follows the https://github.com/golang-standards/project-layout guidelines for project structure.
+This has been developed in Go 1.19+ and follows the https://github.com/golang-standards/project-layout guidelines for project structure.
 Which might be an acquired taste.

 Also included are a standard and reusable Dockerfile & makefile, both of which inject version information into the build.
 The Makefile will also handle linting and running with hot-reload via `air`